 First, let’s look at a high-level overview I’ve put together based on my experience using and comparing these two brushes:

 |Oral B Pro 500

 |Daily Clean, Gum Care, Sensitive, Whitening, pressure sensor

 In my opinion, both offer the essential brushing modes you’d expect, but the Pro 1000 adds a handy Whitening mode for removing stains over time.

 - Oral B Pro 500 2D cleaning action causes the brush to rotate and vibrate removing 100% dental plaque.
 Pro 1000 rotates, vibrates, and pulsates to remove up to 300% more plaque than the manual toothbrush

 - Oral Pro 1000 has a built-in pressure sensor in contrast the Pro 500 model lacks this.
+In my experience, this works well to alert you if pressing too hard.
 The 1000 sensor slows down the toothbrush speed as a means to alert you not to brush your teeth so hard.
 Brushing your teeth and gums too firmly can result in gum recession and or tooth sensitivity.

 - Both of these electric toothbrushes include one small, round brush head that offers tooth to tooth cleaning action.
 However, while the Pro 500 includes a precision clean brush head that has long bristles for cleaning hard-to-reach areas, the Pro 1000 electric toothbrush comes with a ‘CrossAction brush head’ with angled bristles to offer comprehensive cleaning aimed at removing more dental plaque.